Events

 Possible Pitfalls

 Beware of frame delay / 1-frame-lag.
 This can occur if Bevy runs the receiving system before the sending system.
-The receiving system will only get a chance to receive the events on the next frame update.
-If you need to ensure that events are handled immediately / during the same frame, you can use explicit system ordering.
+The receiving system will only get a chance to receive the events the next time it runs.
+If you need to ensure that events are handled on the same frame, you can use explicit system ordering.

-If you want events to persist for longer than two frames, you can implement a custom cleanup/management strategy.
+If you want events to persist for longer than that, you can implement a custom cleanup/management strategy.
 However, you can only do this for your own event types.
 There is no solution for Bevy's built-in types.